-Highlighted achievements in 4 provinces of PRF III AF
+Highlighted achievements of PRF in 4 provinces

-under ID funding during 2020-2024
+under Additional Fund from 2020-2024

 The Poverty Reduction Fund (PRF) was established in May 2002 under the Prime Minister’s Decree 073/PM.
 PRF project is the Government of Lao PDR’s key initiative to eradicate mass poverty by 2020.
-To support and establish sustainable local capacity, procedures, and systems that are aligned with the Government of Lao PDR’s decentralization policy and poverty reduction targets.

-On December 16, 2019, The Ministry of Finance of Lao PDR and the World Bank signed a Financing Agreement for US$22.5 million to reduce poverty and child stunting in 12 priority districts within the four northern provinces of Phongsaly, Xienghkhuang, Huaphan and Oudomxay.
-These are areas where child stunting and poverty levels are high.
-The fund hand over to PRF III AF impletation phase (2020-2024).

-PRFIII AF sub-projects in the 12 targeted districts in 2020 will be identified only after the SHGs are formed, and can identify the most needed infrastructure for their productive activities, so infrastructure will likely not be constructed until 2021 due to the COVID-19 pandemic.
-This has caused the delay of the convergence baseline survey in the targeted areas of PRF (234 out of 465 villages).
-The baseline survey was just done in late November 2020.
-So, PRF started doing activities in those Controlled and Treatment villages only after completion of this evaluation in December 2020.
+The project development objective of the original PRF III is to “improve access to basic services for the Project’s targeted poor communities”.
+This project development objective remains relevant, however, to capture the increased emphasis on livelihood and nutritional outcomes, as the additional financial period (2020-204), its objective has been revised to, “improve access to prioritized basic services, as well as to support the production and consumption of nutritious foods in the Project’s targeted poor communities”.

-For the livelihood work in 2020, the team focused on capacity building to staff as well as young graduates, and also SHG guidelines have been revised and piloted, the feedback has been incorporated, and translated to the Lao language and provided to staff engaged in piloting SHGs.
-During July-December 2020, the team conducted training on how to set up SHGs, Financial and Micro-Finance Management, how to be a good facilitator, and livestock, veterinarians, planting, and household business planning before seed grant released.
-Also, to scale up the pilot in new villages (after IE); PRF has completely provided several pieces of training to new Livelihood Young Graduates (LYGs), purchase Books of Records, Boxes Locks-Keys, Floor Mat, etc. for SHGs, and VSMCs; YGs got trained on how to use a tablet to collect data.
+By the end of 2019, the Government of Laos and the World Bank signed an agreement for US$22.5 million, which will be used to reduce poverty and child stunting in 12 priority districts within the four northern provinces of Phongsaly, Xienghkhuang, Huaphan, and Oudomxay.
+In 2020, the team focused on capacity building to staff as well as young graduates, and also SHG guidelines have been revised and piloted, the feedback has been incorporated, and translated to the Lao language, and provided to staff engaged in piloting SHGs.

 Before extending the work of livelihood, and nutrition activities to other villages, 3 pilot villages have been implemented these activities in Houameung district of Houaphan Province since September 2019.
 In terms of livelihood work, 20 SHGs have been established which consists of 232 members which increased 5 members from 227 members in the last 6 month-report while 207 members are women (89.22%), there are 18 VSMC; women (83%), and all of them are from the ethnic group.
 In December 2020, the total of SHGs’ saving is 39,270,000 LAK which increased 14,930,000 LAK in the early 6 month-savings (24,340,000 LAK).

 During November-December 2020, there are 937 SHGs have been established in 228 out of 231 villages in 12 districts under AF, while the other 3 villages are in progressing and will be done by the end of January 2021, there are 11,975 members and 10,855 are women (90.67%), the member has received technical training about livelihood activities before seed grant allocation.